WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - When an object is deleted, **bucket may seem empty** but that's not the case.
 You just placed a _delete marker_ on that object (thus creating a new version).
 Your **previous versions are still there!, you can view them within versions tab!**.

 - You can restore your deleted objects by **deleting a delete marker**.
+  This property makes it so that **whenever someone mentions the idea of _soft deletes_ you should think of _delete markers_**.

+- **The act of deleting the _delete marker_ is not replicated!**.
+But the **_delete markers_ can be replicated.
+It all depends on the replication settings**.
+Use [this documentation page](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-what-is-isnot-replicated.html) to guide you.

 - **you are still billed for old versions**.
 Event though there might a delete marker the object is not permanently deleted so you have to pay for the storage.